SimonBrenninger/ddca_ss2025/lib/tetris_util/doc.md

 ## Components

 ### tetromino_drawer
-The `tetromino_drawer` allows drawing of tetrominoes to a Graphics Command Interface (CGI).
+The `tetromino_drawer` allows drawing of tetrominoes to a Graphics Command Interface (GCI).

 ```vhdl